Skip to main content

 Financial literacy is all about understanding how money works.
 It’s more than just budgeting and saving though, it covers a lot of different ideas.
 Even as adults, some of these concepts can be tricky.
 Now try explaining them to your kids!

 But teaching kids about money (aka having financial literacy) is really important.
-Their natural curiosity means they’re always asking questions which is a great opportunity to help them learn.
+Their natural curiosity means they’re always asking questions, which is a great opportunity to help them learn.
 If you have a good grasp on financial literacy, can you confidently explain concepts to your kids in a way that they can understand?

 There are plenty of helpful resources out there to teach kids about money.
 No matter how old your child is or how they learn best, there’s something out there that will work for them.
 Here’s a list of great financial literacy tools to help your child get a solid understanding of money.